simaiden/2019-clashroyale-analytics/README.md

 We work with a Clash Royale Matches dataset which contains about 700k records of matches in <code>.json</code> format.
 The dataset starts at 2017 - 07 - 12.
 The dataset can be found in Kaggle at <url> https://www.kaggle.com/s1m0n38/clash-royale-matches-dataset </url> .

-This dataset was chosen because 66.666% of the team are active players and have a lot of fun, and also frustration when lose, with Clash Royale.
-The 33.333% remaining are afraid of the fame and sex appeal generate the game in players.
+This dataset was chosen because 66.666% of the team are active players and have a lot of fun and also frustration when losing with Clash Royale.
+The 33.333% remaining are afraid of the fame and sex appeal the game generates on players.

 Each tuple of the dataset looks like:

 <code>{'players': {'right': {'deck': [['Mega Minion', '9'], ['Electro Wizard', '3'], ['Arrows', '11'], ['Lightning', '5'], ['Tombstone', '9'], ['The Log', '2'], ['Giant', '9'], ['Bowler', '5']], 'trophy': '4258', 'clan': 'TwoFiveOne', 'name': 'gpa raid'}, 'left': {'deck': [['Fireball', '9'], ['Archers', '12'], ['Goblins', '12'], ['Minions', '11'], ['Bomber', '12'], ['The Log', '2'], ['Barbarians', '12'], ['Royal Giant', '13']], 'trophy': '4325', 'clan': 'battusai', 'name': 'Supr4'}}, 'type': 'ladder', 'result': ['2', '0'], 'time': '2017-07-12'}</code>

-Each tuplec contains:
+Each tuple contains:
 - `players`: Can be `left` or `right` player.
   - `left/right`: Only for players reference.
 Contains:
-    - `deck`: The player deck with their eight cards played and his level.
+    - `deck`: The player deck with their eight cards played and their level.
     - `trophy`: The player ladder trophies.
     - `clan`: The player clan.
     - `name`: The player name.